Bachelor of Science General Accounting 120 Credits | School of Business | Bronx & Dobbs Ferry

 - MGMT 460 Strategic Management (senior-level capstone course)

-and any three additional Accounting (ACCT) courses except ACCT 380 or ACCT 381, Internship in Accounting I or II
+Any two additional Accounting (ACCT) courses except ACCT 380 - Workplace Experience in Accounting I or ACCT 381 - Workplace Experience in Accounting II

-* The College's 15-credit residency requirement in the major concentration of General Accounting must be met with 12 credits in Accounting (ACCT) courses numbered 240 or higher, excluding ACCT 380 and ACCT 381, plus Management (MGMT) 460 (senior-level capstone course).
+*The College’s 15-credit residency requirement in the major concentration of General Accounting must be met with 12 credits in Accounting (ACCT) courses numbered 240 or higher, excluding ACCT 380 and ACCT 381, plus MGMT 460 Strategic Management (cc) (senior-level capstone course).

 The major concentration in General Accounting meets the educational requirements for candidates applying to take the Certified Management Accountant (CMA) Examination.
 The major concentration in General Accounting does not meet the educational requirements for candidates applying to take the Certified Public Accountant (CPA) Examination.